AuthorCarpentry/planning/lesson-roadmap.md

 ##Author Carpentry Lessons and Learning Outcomes
 Draft 1.0 - Gail Clement and Sebastian Karcher- Last updated 24 Jan 2017

-Persistent access for research outputs with Digital Object Identifiers Resolve a valid Digital Object Identifier to an online landing page to determine what information is returned Test an invalid Digital Object Identifier (a DOI-like string) to determine what information is returned Use the DOI resolution system to determine which Registration Agency maintains a given DOI
+###Persistent access for research outputs with Digital Object Identifiers (dois-citation-data)

+Resolve a valid Digital Object Identifier to an online landing page to determine what information is returned Test an invalid Digital Object Identifier (a DOI-like string) to determine what information is returned Use the DOI resolution system to determine which Registration Agency maintains a given DOI